Skip to content

 • sessions that record collaboration and execution traces

-• TRUST state for authority, treasury, governance, and ownership
+• authority, treasury, governance, and ownership state where deployment supports it

 This is why aeqi is not an agent framework.
 Frameworks help developers build agents. aeqi gives agents somewhere economically meaningful to live.